Police arrest dozens in Jerusalem clashes; Israeli nationalists chant 'Death to Arabs"

 As they marched, many chanted "Death to Arabs" and some waved banners reading: "Death to terrorists".

-One man participating in the march, David, 40, said he lived far from Jerusalem but "came here to support my own people".

-"I'm Jewish and I'm a patriot and I'm proud of my country," he said.
+One participant, David, 40, said he lived far from Jerusalem but "came here to support my own people", adding: "I'm Jewish and I'm a patriot and I'm proud of my country."

+He added: "There are many Arabs among us who are loyal.
+But I certainly think that those of them among us who lynch, who beat up, cause harm - they should be roughed up, they should be thrown out of here."

+Asked what he meant by "roughed up", Ben-Gvir said it meant prosecuting them and also "if we manage to pass legislation, also throwing them out of the country."

-As Palestinians heard reports of the Israeli crowd approaching, they gathered in their thousands near Damascus Gate with ambulances racing up and down the crowded backstreets with their sirens blaring.
+As Palestinians heard reports of the Israeli crowd approaching, they gathered near Damascus Gate with ambulances racing up and down crowded backstreets with sirens blaring.

-Hundreds of Israeli police in riot gear sealed off the area to prevent the Israeli and Palestinian crowds from potentially meeting, creating a 50-metre no man's land between themselves and the group of Palestinian youths.

-Armed police units went up and down Sultan Suleiman Street along the Old City walls spraying skunk water, dispersing the crowds and arresting protesters.

 In all, police said they arrested over 50 people overnight, without distinguishing between Israelis and Palestinians.
-The Palestine Red Crescent said 100 Palestinians had been injured in clashes with police, with 21 taken to hospital for treatment but none of them serious.
+The Palestine Red Crescent said 100 Palestinians had been injured, with 21 taken to hospital but none of them serious.

 RAMADAN DISPUTE